CATEGORY: PREPRODUCTION, PRODUCTION, POSTPRODUCTION

 Extreme Close Up

 An Extreme Close Up is as varied as an Extreme Long Shot.
 It’s anything closer than a Close Up and it can be EXTREMELY close.
-Picture just someone’s eye, hand, the tip of a pencil, or any macro photography shot you’ve ever seen with lots of texture but little overall detail.
+Picture just someone’s eye, hand, the tip of a pencil, or any macro photography shot you’ve ever seen with lots of detail but little overall context.

 “An extreme close-up shot frames a subject very closely, often so much so that the outer portions of the subject are cut off by the edges of the frame.
 On an actor, this is commonly used to show specific portions of the body, like the face or hip, but it can go closer to show only an actor’s mouth or even a single eye.” – StudioBinder